maitreverge/ft_transcendence/ultimate_project/databaseapi/FLO_NOTES.md

 🟧 Beautify register / login / 2fa landing pages

-🟧 Find a way to lock the database routes as well

 🟧 DELETE ALL THE PRINT OF DEBUG WITH SENSITIVE INFOS

 🟧 DELETE THIS FLO_NOTES FILES